Qazzquimby/universal_board_game_ai/readme.md

 - [ ] create graph versions of environments and zero models and iterate until performance is okay
 - [ ] instead of using fixed policy output, pass in legal actions as part of the gamestate and have variable sized policy output.
 Iterate until performance is okay.
-- [ ] gradually work with more complex games
+- [ ] gradually work with more complex games.
+Add components needing embeddings, stochasticity, partial info, etc.

 # Ideas